thought-machine/prometheus-cardinality-exporter/k8s/README.md

 # K8s Files
 These yamls are provided to give an idea of how this exporter can work within kubernetes clusters
 ## ```deployment.yaml```
 Defines the deployment of the exporter.
 It specifies the replicas and resources required to run it as well as the http port to expose and the arguments to use.
+In order to use this deployment file it is likely that you will have to change the image reference accordingly.
 ## ```service.yaml```
 Defines the kubernetes service, which is an abstraction away from the actual pods running the code.
 The service allows the pod(s) to be accessed without a fixed IP address.
 ## ```service-account.yaml```